 Start with living the healthiest life that you can by cutting out any unhealthy habits (such as smoking and bad diets) and replace them with more wholesome alternatives.

-And just to ensure that all bases are covered, get yourself a good critical illness insurance cover which protects you from multiple critical illnesses or relapses such as Singlife's My MultiPay Critical Illness Plan.
-Unlike most critical illness plans which tend to terminate coverage after you make a claim, My MultiPay Critical Illness Plan allows multiple claims on early, intermediate and severe stage critical illnesses.
+Finally, just to ensure that all bases are covered, get yourself a good critical illness insurance plan which protects you from multiple critical illnesses or relapses such as Singlife Multipay Critical Illness.
+Unlike most critical illness plans which tend to terminate coverage after you make a claim, this plan allows multiple claims on early, intermediate and severe stage critical illnesses.
 It also covers the recurrence of 6 specified critical illnesses, such as re-diagnosed major cancer, recurrent heart attack of specified severity and recurrent stroke with permanent neurological deficit.
-The plan allows you to claim up to a total of 900% of the Sum Assured for critical illnesses.
+The plan allows you to claim up to a total of 900% of the sum assured for critical illnesses.

 Alternatively, you can consider adding a critical illness rider to your life insurance plan which most insurers offer.
-For example, Singlife’s MultiPay Critical Illness Cover IV and Early Critical Illness Advance Cover IV* are riders that can be added on to an Singlife’s life insurance plan.
-On top of covering early to severe stages against critical illnesses, these two critical illness riders and My MultiPay Critical Illness Plan^ also provide additional benefits such as Special Benefit which covers specified conditions like mastectomy and hysterectomy due to cancer, Benign and Borderline Malignant Tumour Benefit and Intensive Care Benefit.
+For example, Singlife’s MultiPay Critical Illness Cover IV and Early Critical Illness Advance Cover IV* are riders that can be added on to a Singlife life insurance plan.
+On top of covering early to severe stages of critical illnesses, these two critical illness riders as well as Singlife Multipay Critical Illness ^ also provide additional benefits such as a Special Benefit which covers specified conditions like mastectomy and hysterectomy due to cancer, Benign and Borderline Malignant Tumour Benefit and Intensive Care Benefit.

-*MultiPay Critical Illness Cover IV is attachable to Singlife’s MyProtector-Term Plan II and Early Critical Illness Advance Cover IV is attachable to Singlife’s MyWholeLifePlan III.
+*MultiPay Critical Illness Cover IV is attachable to Singlife Elite Term and Early Critical Illness Advance Cover IV is attachable to Singlife Whole Life.

-1 National Registry of Diseases Office (NRDO), “Singapore Cancer Registry Annual Report 2019”, published 28 January 2022.
+1. Source: National Registry of Diseases Office, “Singapore Cancer Registry Annual Report 2019”, published 28 January 2022.

 3. Source: The Straits Times© Singapore Press Holdings Limited.
 Extracted with permission.
-"Awareness of heart disease low among Singaporean women: Survey", The Straits Times (26 June 2016)
+"Awareness of heart disease low among Singaporean women: Survey", 26 June 2016.

 Updated on: November 2020